 - Went to make bricks: died

-These are just a few of the many expressions that only those from Porto understand! ♥️
+These are just a few of the many expressions that only those from Porto and the northern region understand! ♥️